weberdaniel/reactive-cpp/README.md

 # A supervisor demo of C++ Actor Framework (CAF)

-This project shall demonstrate the capabilities of the C++ Actor Framework (CAF) on the example of a supervisor process that monitors other lightweight C++ Processes and restarts them in case of error.
+This project shall demonstrate the capabilities of the C++ Actor Framework (CAF) on the example of a lightweight supervisor process that monitors another lightweight C++ Processes and restarts it in case of an error.

 ## Reactive Software Design